TheBlupper/ctf_writeups/idek2022/Hardest Demon Bloodbath by Riot/README.md

 ### Checking
 This is the part that will need some reversing to be done.
 We will come back to it, but let's quickly cover the layout of it.

 In the beginning of the section there is a vertical tower of `collision blocks` with the `block id` set to `2`, shown as just the digit `2` here.
 This goes up way past the upper edge of the level editor, so we can't really get a good look at all of them.
-The whole tower is made to follow the player once the player has past it so the `collision blocks` will slowly scroll across the map together with the player.
+The whole tower is made to follow the player once the player has passed it so the `collision blocks` will slowly scroll across the map together with the player.

 Around the ground level are `move` triggers that are either just below or just above the ground.
 The ones below will not get triggered when the player runs over them, but ones above will.
 They trigger groups `266-644`.
 Note that they are all part of the `group 5`, this will be important later.